mruwnik/invoices/README.md

  * :seller      - the seller's (i.e. the entity to be paid) information.
 This is required
  * :buyer       - the buyer's (i.e. the entity that will pay) information.
 This is required
  * :items       - a list of items to be paid for
- * :font-path   - (optional) *the path to a font file, e.g. "/usr/share/fonts/truetype/freefont/FreeSans.ttf"
- * :credentials - JIRA and Tempo access credentials.
+ * :credentials - (optional) JIRA and Tempo access credentials.
 These are needed if the price depends on tracked time
+ * :font-path   - (optional) the path to a font file, e.g. "/usr/share/fonts/truetype/freefont/FreeSans.ttf"
+ * :callbacks   - (optional) a list of commands to be called with the resulting pdf file

 See `resources/config.edn` for an example configuration.